Getting a new dog is exciting for any family, but how do you know that a specific breed — like a cockapoo — is right for you?

 In terms of keeping them company, this can be the trickiest issue for potential cockapoo owners.
 This because it is a breed of dog that doesn’t like being alone.
 If you spend all day at home, he will love it, while if you are out at work all day every day, he isn’t going to be too happy about being alone for so long.

 Cockapoo grooming issues

 You will need to put some time into grooming him, but this isn’t the trickiest breed in this respect.
 How much grooming your cockapoo needs will vary depending upon the type of coat that he has.

 These dogs are a cross between cocker spaniels and poodles, with some having tighter curls than others.
 The dogs have minimally shedding coats.
-Like its parent breed, the cocker spaniel, the cockapoo comes in a variety of colors including black, buff, red, brown, and parti-color, which is a coat of two or more solid colors.
+Like its parent breed, the cocker spaniel, the cockapoo comes in various colors, including black, buff, red, brown, and parti-color, a coat of two or more solid colors.

 All in all, a cockapoo will give you less work than many other breeds, but you will still need to brush and trim his coat occasionally.
-Be sure to buy a good brush.
+So be sure to buy a good brush.
 And unless you plan to hire a professional groomer, you’ll need to purchase clippers, too.